Toqozz/toqozz.github.io/_posts/2018-02-03-xlib-x11-utility-window.markdown

 Freedesktop has a list of the available (newer) properties [here](https://specifications.freedesktop.org/wm-spec/1.3/ar01s05.html), whereas the older properties can be found [here](https://tronche.com/gui/x/xlib/ICC/).

 You can also use the `xprop` utility to see the properties of existing windows you're using.
 This can be helpful in making complicated windows "just-so" and really understanding properties.
 Under most distributions, `xprop` is available as the `xorg-xprop` package.
 ![Getting window properties with xprop](/assets/2018_xprop.png)

----

-Hopefully from here you'll have all you need to explore this field on your own, and correctly propertize your windows.